filiph/simpleverse/README.md

 1. Clone this project.
 2. [Install Dart](https://www.dartlang.org/install).
+3. In this project's directory, run `pub get`.
-3. Download a large corpus of text.
+4. Download a large corpus of text.

    Simple English Wikipedia is recommended.
 You can see all its database dumps [here](https://dumps.wikimedia.org/simplewiki/).
 You probably want the `*-pages-meta-current.xml.bz2` file, which you can then extract.

 ## How to run

-4. In the project's directory, run `dart bin/main.dart path/to/corpus/file.txt`.
+5. In the project's directory, run `dart bin/main.dart path/to/corpus/file.txt`.

 By default, the program outputs 50 short poems to standard output before exiting.
 This will take at least a minute.